OTCompa/ZoneFbx/README.md

 Unfortunately, FBX's `CastShadows` option doesn't do anything with regards to this in Blender so I'm not sure how to handle this.

+I've not thoroughly tested every map.
+I know for the For'ard Cabins (and probably Tuliyollal too) there's a crash due to some edge cases.
+I've attached a separate `Lumina.dll` file built from [my fork](https://github.com/OTCompa/Lumina/tree/zonefbx) that may possibly help, just replace the existing Lumina.dll in the same folder.

 For any other errors, please open an issue.

 ## Arbitrary constants